alexeykr65/cli_ensp/README.md

-# Configure Huawei eNSP switches/routers from cli
+## Get info from Huawei eNSP using python